- 10 Jul 2020

 - Have the agreement of the accountable line manager.

 - Comply with lone working protocols, if applicable.

 Infection control during home visit or contact

-- wash your hands prior to, at the commencement of, and immediately after the visit, using soap and water or hand sanitiser
+- Hands must be washed prior to, at the commencement of, and immediately after the visit, using soap and water or hand sanitiser.

-- avoid touching surfaces, avoid touching their own face, and keep two metres away from other people
+- Practitioners should avoid touching surfaces, avoid touching their own face, and keep two metres away from other people.

 Those who are being visited are likely to be more anxious than normal.
 A first and necessary step is to acknowledge their feelings and experience.

 Staff should provide information and convey reassurance, care and respect, considering the support needs and understanding for all involved.

 Where someone who is due to be visited, refuses to allow this to take place in a safe way, appropriate options should be considered with supervisory managers

 Where PPE has been worn during a visit to a household where someone may be symptomatic or has a confirmed diagnosis, the PPE should be double bagged and dated, and left in the household for 72 hours before being placed into the general waste.